rkiel/git-utilities/README.md

 #### End

 Use the `end` subcommand to close out the feature.
+The standard branch will be checkout and the local feature branch will be forcibly deleted.
+Make sure that your changes have been merged.
+If there is a backup copy on `origin`, it will also be removed.

 ```
 feature end
 ```

-For example, the feature branch `rkiel-master-my-new-feature` will be deleted and the `master` will be checked out.